neondatabase/website/content/docs/introduction/roadmap.md

 * **GitHub integration**

-  We're working on GitHub integration for Neon that will create and delete Neon branches in synchronization with git branch actions.
+  We're working on a GitHub integration for Neon that will create and delete Neon branches in synchronization with git branch actions.

 * **Support for anonymizing data**